MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 7. Select the **Basketball** game, and press the **Submit Form** button.
 8. Close the **Microsoft Edge** window.

+>**Result**: At the end of this exercise, you will be able to create and use a service with **Dependency Injection**.

 ### Exercise 4: Injecting Services to Controller

 #### Scenario

+We need to create a page to show results without submitting a vote.
+In this time we use an MVC controller to show the results.

+The main tasks for this exercise are as follows:
+•	Create a simple controller to see how it works.
+•	The controller will receive the service data using Dependency Injection.
+•	The controller will print the results to the web browser.

 ####	Task 1: Enable working with MVC